-In Part One of this tutorial, we explained the basics of how to use WordPress widgets.
+In Part One of this step-by-step tutorial, we cover the basics of using widgets in WordPress.

-In this section we are going to show you how to configure a number of WordPress widgets.
+In this section you are going to configure various WordPress widgets.

-In this tutorial, we will add, configure and reorder s number of WordPress widgets, including:
+In this tutorial series, you are going to learn how to add, configure and reorder a number of frequently-used widgets, including:

-- Adding a clickable Support graphic linking to your contact page.
+- Adding a Help graphic button linking visitors to the help page.

-- Display a list of useful Links on the sidebar menu.
+- Display important Links on the sidebar section.

-- Display a newsfeed using an RSS Feed section.
+- Displaying newsfeeds using an RSS Feed section.

-- Configure how Archived Posts display on your sidebar area.
+- Configure how Archived Posts display on your sidebar.

-To use widgets, access the Widgets panel located inside your WP admin by going to Appearance > Widgets …
+The Widgets area is located in your WP admin area and can be easily accessed by going to Appearance > Widgets …

-This loads the Widgets section into your browser …
+This loads the Widgets section in your web browser …

 Let’s get started …